 Assessment is crucial in responding to the learning needs of my students.
 I believe that frequent assessment informs my instruction and communicates to students and parents a measurement of understanding.
 The College Board curriculum provide the content and formative and summative assessments give a clear picture of student progress.
 Formative assessments improve learning because they show students how they need to improve and provide encouragement in the areas of success.
 Summative assessments are used to monitor the overall learning and assign a grade.

 Formative assessments and assignments are used to inform students, parents and myself how well they are mastering the standards before taking a summative assessment.
 They are used as part of the instructional process to provide information needed to adjust teaching and learning while they are happening.
 Formative assignments can be quizzes but also graphic organizers, practice problems/questions, short videos with imbedded questions, and questions based on readings or notes.
-Formative assessments are entered into aeries under the category "Feedback" so that the scores can be communicated to students and parents but do not affect the overall letter grade.
-Often the score is a completion grade and does not indicate the quality of the work, only that an attempt was made on time.
+Formative assessments are entered into aeries under the category "notes check and practice" so that the scores can be communicated to students and parents but are only 5% of the over all letter grade.
+Often the score is a completion grade and does not indicate the quality of the work, only that an attempt was made.
 Students are expected to take ownership of their own learning and correct their work when we go over the material in class and ask questions (either during class, during trojan time or via email).

 Summative Assessments measure what students know and are able to do at a particular point in time.
 In addition to tests a summative assessment can include lab analysis, CER statements, essays, posters, graphs, and one pagers.
 Students are provided multiple opportunities to practice and get feedback about their progress on practice assignments before being asked to show that they have mastered the material on a summative assessment.